Trapped Two-Dimensional Fermi Gases with Population Imbalance: Collective Excitations

 In Figs.~\ref{fig6} and~\ref{fig7} we present the spectra for the collective excitations of trapped imbalanced fermion gases in 2D taken into account a hydrodynamic (Sect.~\ref{hydro}) and collisionless N phase (Sect.~\ref{collision}), respectively.

-We begin by discussing the fully hydrodynamic case of Fig.~\ref{fig6} which shows the results for a system with a zero surface tension ($\sigma=0$) and $E_b/E_F=0.04$.
-We distinguish two types of modes: the in-phase (IP) modes (full lines) and the out-of-phase (OOP) modes (dashed line)~\cite{svidzinsky,lazarides}.
+We begin by discussing the fully hydrodynamic case of Fig.~\ref{fig6} which shows the results for a system with a zero surface tension ($\sigma=0$) and $E_b/E_F=0.2$.
+We distinguish two types of modes: the in-phase (IP) modes (full lines) and the out-of-phase (OOP) modes (dashed lines)~\cite{svidzinsky,lazarides}.
 The OOP modes are unique to a two-component system.
 In-phase and out-of-phase refer to the relative motion of the N-SF interface with respect to the outer boundary of the N shell (see Fig.~1 in Ref.~\onlinecite{lazarides}).
-Also, we can also distinguish between three regimes depending on the trap configuration: from the phase diagram of Fig.~\ref{fig2}, it follows that for $Q<Q_{c1}=0.17$, the trap configuration is FPN+SF, while it is PPN+SF for $Q_{c1}<Q<Q_{c2}=0.39$ and FN for $Q>Q_{c2}$.
+Also, we can distinguish between three regimes depending on the trap configuration: from the phase diagram of Fig.~\ref{fig2}, it follows that for $Q<Q_{c1}=0.116$, the trap configuration is FPN+SF, while it is PPN+SF for $Q_{c1}<Q<Q_{c2}=0.784$ and FN for $Q>Q_{c2}$.
 At zero and full population imbalance, the single-species hydrodynamic spectrum $\omega^2=\omega_0^2[\ell+2n(n+\ell+1)]$ is recovered.
 For small but finite values of $Q$, OOP modes with low frequencies appear (note that we only show $\ell=1$ and $\ell=2$).
-As is evident in Fig.~\eqref{fig4}, discontinuities in the trap-characteristic radii appear at the first-order transition $Q=Q_{c1}$; the presence of discontinuities in the collective mode spectrum is therefore not surprising.
-More surprising is the appearance of additional spectral lines for values $Q_{c1}<Q<Q_{c2}$.
-These extra modes are due to the presence of spin $\downarrow$ particles in the N shell, which gives rise to an extra degree of freedom.
-Since the transition at $Q_{c2}$ is continuous, no discontinuities appear in the spectrum there at that point.
+Since the transitions at $Q_{c1}$ and $Q_{c2}$ are continuous, no discontinuities appear in the spectrum.
 For $Q>Q_{c2}$ the trap is fully N and the spectrum becomes independent of the imbalance.
-Finally, notice that the breathing mode (black line) which has a frequency of \emph{exactly} $\omega=2\omega_0$ when $Q<Q_{c1}$, becomes lower at $Q_{c1}$ and vanishes at $Q_{c2}$, that is when the SF core phase disappears.
+Finally, notice that the breathing mode (black line) which has a frequency of \emph{exactly} $\omega=2\omega_0$ when $Q<Q_{c1}$, becomes lower at $Q_{c1}$ and reappears for $Q>Q_{c2}$, that is when the SF core phase disappears.